KoskinenTimo/Unit4-OOP-Game-Show-App/README.md

 }

 _____________________________________________________________________________________________
-Added margin property for body to remove scrollbar from the original style: body {
+Added margin property for body to remove scrollbar from the original style.

+body {
   margin: 0;
 }

 _____________________________________________________________________________________________
-Reduced the phrase div width to make it easier to see without moving head on large screen. body {
+Reduced the phrase div width to make it easier to see without moving head on large screen.

+body {
 #phrase {
   width: 80%;